buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/04-Chapter-4-Getting-From-A-to-B.md

 Finally, I’ll run through a wireflow step-by-step.
 This will take a process: buying a specific book on Amazon (or selecting a course on designtrack?) and map it out.

-Section 4.3: Pages, Anchors and States
+Section 4.3: Pages, Anchors and Modals
 --------------------------------------

 + 4.3.1: Page to Page
 + 4.3.2: Anchor to Anchor
-+ 4.3.3: State to State
++ 4.3.3: Modal to Modal

 ### Page to Page; Anchor to Anchor; State to State